About this listing

-Fantastic location in downtown arts district - walk to EVERYTHING AWESOME - farmer's market, cafes, bars, music venues, the light rail, museums, Convention Center, ASU downtown, etc. Convenient location for the 1st & 3rd Friday art walk.
+Before you request dates or message us, please fill out your Airbnb profile with a photo and description of yourself and be sure you read this listing description all the way thru - we are not your average Airbnb space so make sure you'll feel at home here before requesting space.
+Our house is in the downtown arts district - walk to EVERYTHING AWESOME - farmer's market, cafes, the light rail, museums, Convention Center, ASU downtown, etc. Convenient location for the 1st & 3rd Friday art walk.

 Kitchen is not available for use before 8am!
 Our house is small and we are night owls, so any early morning kitchen activity frankly just sucks.
 You can walk through the kitchen obviously, grab stuff out of the fridge, get water, etc. but cooking, making smoothies, grinding coffee and other heavy duty stuff like that - please wait until 8 :)

-Katie: Female - 29 - She is a doula and placenta crafter (placenta prints, capsules, tinctures, etc.), sex positive spreader of truth and joy.
+Katie: Female - 31 - She is a blogger and sex positive spreader of truth and joy.
 She likes to create in the kitchen, clean (yes, really), take pictures and travel.

 If you are nodding yes to most of the things below, then you will probably fit in great here!